 In 1858 Thomas Botsford erected the Sam's Point Mountain House to provide access to one of the Hudson Valley's most visited and iconic destinations.
-Situated just beneath the cliffs of Sam's Point, he would install a flight of stone steps inside a stone chasm which would connect the hotel to the incredible view above.
-In 1862 the hotel would burn down in a tragic fire; nevertheless, the steps and view would remain, attracting visitors for the next century.
+To complete his attraction, Botsford installed a flight of stone steps ascending through a stone chasm to connect the hotel with the spectacular panoramic overlook above.
+In 1862, only four years later, the Botsford’s hotel was lost to fire.
+But the steps and view remained, attracting visitors for the next century.

-By the 1960s however, the staircase was in significant disrepair, as a century of freezing and thawing had undermined the structure.
-At this time the staircase had come to be known as the "Indian Steps", after the Lenape Nation of Native Americans which inhabited the territory until the 18th century.
-Increasingly unsafe and unattractive to park patrons, the route has remained an unofficial route in what is now the Minnewaska State Park Preserve of NY.
-Overgrown but not forgotten, The Jolly Rovers, in partnership with the Palisades Interstate Park Commission, are ready to put this historic ascent back on the map.
+By the 1960s the original staircase was in significant disrepair, as a century of freezing and thawing had undermined the structure.
+By this time the staircase to Sam’s Point had come to be known as the "Indian Steps", named after the Lenape Nation of Native Americans which inhabited the territory until the 18th century.
+Although these steps severely deteriorated, becoming increasingly unsafe and unattractive to park patrons, a dream emerged to restore the Lenape Steps to feature status.